davesque/wes/README.md

 ### Section and data labels

-One neat thing is that you can label code sections and also data values:
+One neat thing that you can do (which is pretty standard in assembly dialects) is label code sections and also data values:

 ```asm
 # Counts from 42 to 256 (zero really in 8 bits), then down from 255 to 1